awsdocs/amazon-s3-developer-guide/doc_source/notification-content-structure.md

   Note that:
   + `sequencer` cannot be used to determine order for events on different object keys\.
   + The sequencers can be of different lengths\.
-So to compare these values, you first right pad the shorter value with zeros and then do lexicographical comparison\.
+So to compare these values, you first left pad the shorter value with zeros and then do lexicographical comparison\.

 ```
 {